 Throughout this edition, and following the unique Lexology Getting The Deal Through format, the same key questions are answered by leading practitioners in each of the jurisdictions featured.
-Our coverage this year includes new chapters on Indonesia, South Korea and Thailand.
+Our coverage this year includes a new chapter on Australia.

 Lexology Getting The Deal Through titles are published annually in print.
 Please ensure you are referring to the latest edition or to the online version at www.lexology.com/gtdt.